FoamyGuy/CircuitPython_Web_CTF/README.md

    If you already found the flags via the web front end you could make a second attempt a hile later by analyzing the code.
 This could add a slight bit of replay-ability to the CTF.
 </details>

+## Miscellaneous

+The `utils/` directory contains code and resources that don't need to be put on the `CIRCUITPY` drive under normal circumstances.
+They're helper utilities that I used during the creation of the CTF.
+Feel free to take a look if you're interested, but you might want to hold off if you haven't completed the CTF and don't want potential spoiler information.

+## Credits / Thank You's

+All of these entities helped in the creation of this CTF.
+Listed in no particular order:

+- Dan Halbert for creating the initial HTTPServer library
+- Michael Pokusa for many improvements to the HTTPServer library which were crucial in the making of this CTF
+- TryHackMe.com for the tutorials I used to learn about this material, and inspiration for the CTF
+- CircuitPython Project and Community for making it so easy to build and run a project like this
+- You for being interested and / or attempting the CTF